build-trust/ockam-website/src/content/learn/guides/team/join_us.md

 This task is custom crafted for every individual, in every role, at every level.
 The coding aspect of the task should take only a couple hours, however we anticipate that we will spend an additional several hours with you in discussion, ideation, and collaboration.

-**Culture Connection**
+### Culture Connection

 As you wrap up your OSS collaboration exercise you will spend time discussing the Ockam culture, and our [values and virtues](https://www.ockam.io/learn/guides/team/values_and_virtues_on_the_Ockam_Team/) with our CEO, [Matthew Gregory](https://www.linkedin.com/in/matthewgregory/).
 We will also make our advisors and board members available to you.
 In this stage of our process we want to expose as much of the culture to you as possible to help you make an informed decision about the type of team you will be committing full time to.

-*It's reasonably possible that if you are known in the Ockam community and we both feel good about our collaboration style, it's possible to enter the candidate process at the Culture COnnection stage.*
+*It's possible that if you are known in the Ockam community, and if we align in our collaboration style, a candidate may start at the Culture Connection stage.*

-**Role Memo**
+### Role Memo

 Internally we will finalize a role that we've custom crafted for you.
 We collaborate on a memo that includes your level, and our thesis for how your background fits into the problems we are solving at Ockam.
 We will define the project you will start with so that you are set up for success from the onset.